PX4/PX4-Devguide/en/middleware/micrortps.md

 ## Creating a Fast-RTPS Listener application

-Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *FastRTPS* applications can publish and subscribe to uORB topics on PX4 using RTPS.
+Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *Fast-RTPS* applications can publish and subscribe to uORB topics on PX4 using RTPS.

-This example shows how to create a *FastRTPS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
+This example shows how to create a *Fast-RTPS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
 A connected RTPS application can run on any computer on the same network as the *Agent*.
 For this example the *Agent* and *Listener application* will be on the same computer.

 The *fastrtpsgen* script can be used to generate a simple RTPS application from an IDL message file.

 > **Note** RTPS messages are defined in IDL files and compiled to C++ using *fastrtpsgen*.
 As part of building the bridge code, IDL files are generated for the uORB message files that may be sent/received (see **build/BUILDPLATFORM/src/modules/micrortps_bridge/micrortps_agent/idl/*.idl**).
-These IDL files are needed when you create a FastRTPS application to communicate with PX4.
+These IDL files are needed when you create a Fast-RTPS application to communicate with PX4.

 Enter the following commands to create the application: